Born 11 months, 11 days ago

 "Anyway, I'm working on some research from an ancient Egyptian dig site.
 Amun was just in here talking about what some of these were, it was quite fascinating.
 I never would have guessed how mundane some of these turned out to be."

 "Ancient Egypt?
 It's not very well known, but it was a civilization that fell about a thousand years ago, give or take.
 You see, Furvilla used to be a vast desert, but over time the sands were taken over by forests and the ocean tides moved in closer until the land became what we know today.
-Quite fascinating, isn't it, how much geography can change?"
+Quite fascinating, isn't it, how much geography can change in a relatively short period of time?"

 "What?
 Oh, you don't- of course you don't know."